 Mike Rounds earned a bachelor’s degree in political science from South Dakota State University where he met his wife, Jean Vedvei.
 Together, they have four children: Christopher, Brian, Carrie, and John.
 They are also proud grandparents of ten grandchildren.

 Mike was sworn in as South Dakota’s 31st governor in 2003, and re-elected in 2006.
 He was committed to growing South Dakota’s economy, improving the daily lives of South Dakota citizens, and providing opportunities for young people to stay in South Dakota while holding taxes to a minimum.
 Governor Rounds launched several initiatives that were designed to attract and expand businesses, create jobs, better educate youth, and improve the quality of life in South Dakota.

-Among successes during his time in office were enhanced economic development and tourism, university and technical school scholarship programs, greatly increased research, and beginning construction of a science and engineering laboratory in the Homestake Mine at Lead.
+Among successes during his time in office were enhanced economic development and tourism, university and technical school scholarship programs and greatly increased research.

 Among the many major accomplishments and initiatives during former Governor Rounds’ eight years in office were:

 - Beginning construction of the Sanford Underground Laboratory at Homestake and initialization of the first experiments at the 4,850-foot level of the mine; the mine is well on its way to becoming a world-class research facility

 - Large increases in South Dakota’s Gross Domestic Product and visitor spending

 - Over 25,000 more people with jobs in South Dakota at the end of 2010, compared to eight years earlier – despite the national recession